 All computer systems and peripherals are inspected and cleaned on arrival.
 The operating system, all programs, and any remaining personal information is removed from the computer.
 A new operating system and basic applications are installed so that a “clean” system can be delivered to a deserving student.
 TVCUC maintains a 501(c)3 (non-profit) designation.
 Financial contributions are welcome.
 Note that this is a great way to dispose of and recycle your old computer equipment.

 Currently TAP provides computer systems to qualifying students in Loudon, Monroe, Blount, Roane, Anderson, Knox, McMinn and Campbell County schools and to qualifying students in Lenoir City, Sweetwater, Oak Ridge, and Knoxville City Schools.
 In addition there are numerous organizations and agencies that refer requests from qualifying families to TAP.

 How We Are Doing

-TAP (Technology Access Program) gives away computer systems to needy families in our greater community.
+TAP (Technology Access Program) restores and gives away computer systems to needy families in our greater community.

 - 2012: 565 systems were given to 1,032 children